 The workshops will be based on authentic mosaic fragments found in the ancient city of Stobi.

-Minimum length of stay: Two weeks.
+Minimum length of stay: Three weeks.

 Minimum age: 18 (16, if the participant is accompanied by an adult family member).